yqbk/Passengers-list/README.md

 5. You can add pre-defined travellers or create a new one.

-# React Native technical test

-The object of this test is to create a passengers list for a flights provider company. the user will be able to add all the passengers that are going to travel together.

 ## Getting Started

 Clone this repository in your local machine.